-This spicy shrimp recipe simmers succulent shrimp in a sauce made with spicy serrano peppers, chipotle, tequila and honey.
+This Spicy Shrimp in Chipotle-Tequila Sauce is made with spicy serrano peppers, chipotle, tequila and honey.
 It's great as an appetizer, or served as the main course, and super easy to adjust to your preferred heat level.

 If you're looking for a shrimp dish that can be served as an appetizer for game day or for whatever party you're throwing (holiday gathering, anyone?) or makes for a GREAT easy dinner, you might want to keep this recipe in your back pocket.
 It just might become your new go-to meal.

 We're talking Shrimp in Fiery Chipotle-Tequila Sauce, and it's about as awesome as recipes come.
 It is HUGE on flavor and you'll have it on the table in about 30 minutes or so, which, for a slow cook like me, is a pretty big bonus.

 AND!
 This recipe is straight from my cookbook, "The Spicy Food Lovers' Cookbook".
 That is CRAZY EXCITING for me, my friends!